 - for the avoidance of threats to national or public security following a request from a public entity;

-- for the prosecution of criminal offences; and
+- for the prosecution of criminal offenses; and

-- for the establishment, exercise, or defence of legal claims, unless data subjects' interests override.
+- for the establishment, exercise, or defense of legal claims, unless data subjects' interests override.